mrizaln/madbfs/README.md

 - [x] Eliminate copying data to and from memory when transferring/copying files within the filesystem.
 - [ ] Use multiple threads backing the async runtime.
 - [ ] Rewrite the server app in Kotlin, using the Android runtime instead as native binary.
+- [ ] Use persistent TCP connection to the server instead of making connection per request.